 These may be disposed of free at various locations http://recyclingnearyou.com.au/computers/

 The age of a system is its next deciding factor.
 We refurbish systems with Intel dual core/core2duo (equivalent) or greater processors, replacing any faulty or missing parts, and install an open source operating system on it.
 Currently we use Linux Mint ( a variant of Debian GNU/Linux ).
 We then extend the system with suitable packages for their target – such as young children, for uni students, for older people, etc. The systems are then tested and made available for purchase.
 If they are under Intel dual core/core2duo they are usually disassembled and used for parts.
 Any materials that are not used in systems, are recycled through metal recycling networks.

 What is good hardware to donate?
-For a desktop computer an Intel Core i3/i5 or i7, or at minimum a dual-core/core2duo, with 4GB of RAM is the minimum specification that is usable for our recipients.
-For a laptop a dual-core/core2duo, with 4GB of RAM is the minimum specification that is usable for our recipients.
+For a desktop or laptop computer an Intel Core i3/i5 or i7, or at minimum a dual-core/core2duo, with 4GB of RAM is the minimum specification that is usable for our recipients.
+(Core i3 is becoming our minimum).
 We can pick up some hardware (if the amount of good equipment makes the trip feasible), but would like older, non-working or small donations of equipment to be brought to us.

 Most wanted hardware currently is: